zio/zio-quill/README.md

 ## Dialect ##

 The sql dialect to be used by the source is defined by the first type parameter.
-Some source types are specific to a database and thus not require the type parameter.
+Some source types are specific to a database and thus not require it.

 Quill has two built-in dialects: